IntelligenzaArtificiale/Free-Auto-GPT/README.md

 # Print the response
 print(response)

 ```

 The code snippet provided above shows how to use our custom ChatGPT LLM class to interact with the language model.
 It requires a token from the ChatGPT API, which can be obtained from [https://chat.openai.com/api/auth/session](https://chat.openai.com/api/auth/session).
-O

-Please note that there is a limit of 50 requests per hour for each account on the ChatGPT API.
+Please note that there is a limit of 50 requests per hour for each account on the ChatGPT API 💣.
 Therefore, we implemented a call counter in our ChatGPT class to prevent exceeding this limit.

 We believe that our open-source version of Autogpt will promote equitable and diverse access to AI technology and empower individuals and small businesses to create innovative AI projects without significant financial investment.